 1. Introduction

 Feedback has been identified as one of the strongest predictors of student achievement in an influential meta-analysis of over 500 studies (Hattie, 1999).
 Hattie found that feedback was nearly twice as instrumental as students’ socioeconomic background and slightly more influential than prior cognitive ability, both of which are considered to be strong predictors of achievement (Sirin, 2005).
 Consequently, educational institutions provide feedback on students’ performance on assessed work aiming to highlight points students successfully managed and areas in which they need to improve.
-Whilst the value of providing feedback to students itself is not a contentious issue, students’ perceptions of and engagement with feedback is less clear
+Whilst the value of providing feedback to students itself is not a contentious issue, students’ perceptions of and engagement with feedback is less clear.

 Carless (2006) investigated lecturers’ perceptions of students’ engagement with feedback.
 The main theme to emerge was that staff believed students are too grade-oriented and not interested in learning from feedback comments or are only interested in feedback comments which provide them with “correct” answers.
 In an attempt to explain the roots of such cynical perceptions Emanuel & Adams (2006) proposed that the adoption of a ‘customer service’ model by a growing number of universities affects students’ expectations of the institution in which they are enrolled.
 Within this context students are seen as “instrumental consumers of education, driven solely by the extrinsic motivation of the mark and as such desire feedback which simply provides them with correct answers” (p.53).
 Writing constructive feedback comments is a time consuming process and if academic staff embrace such cynical views they may be less willing to invest the time and effort needed to provide personally tailored feedback to individual students which encourages a deep approach to learning.